Leo Housakos: Sponsored legislation

 In the 43rd Canadian Parliament (2019 to 2021), Housakos introduce Bill S-221 which, if approved, would have inserted a provision into the Criminal Code to make committing mischief in relation to a monument or similar structure that honours first responders an indictable offence subject to specified minimum fines and imprisonment.

 In the 44th Canadian Parliament, he introduced Bill S-204, seeking to block all imports from China's Xinjiang region, citing allegations from human rights organizations that members of the Uyghurs and other Turkic minorities are subject to forced labour as part of the Communist government's plan to control the population.

 Speakership

 He was appointed acting speaker of the Senate on April 24, 2015, following the death of Pierre Claude Nolin.
 On May 4, 2015, he was appointed as Pierre Claude Nolin's successor permanently.
 He was succeeded as Speaker by Senator George Furey on December 3, 2015, on Furey's appointment to the position by Prime Minister Justin Trudeau.

+Opposition leader

+He was appointed leader of the Opposition in the Senate on May 14, 2025, following the retirement of Don Plett.
+During his tenure, there has been a wave of defections from other parties to the Conservative caucus.